 Russia says it won't start a war as Ukraine tensions mount

-MOSCOW: Russia's top diplomat said Friday that Moscow will not start a war but warned that it wouldn't allow the West to trample on its security interests amid fears it is planning to invade Ukraine.
+MOSCOW: Russia's top diplomat said Friday that Moscow will not start a war in Ukraine but warned that it wouldn't allow the West to trample on its security interests, amid fears it is planning to invade its neighbour.

-U.S. President Joe Biden warned Ukraine's president a day earlier that there is a "distinct possibility" that Russia could take military action against its neighbour in February.
+U.S. President Joe Biden warned Ukraine's leader a day earlier that there is a “distinct possibility” that Russia could take military action against the former Soviet state in February.

 “There won't be a war as far as it depends on the Russian Federation, we don't want a war,” Foreign Minister Sergey Lavrov said in a live interview with Russian radio stations.